xinitrc/extractormap/README.md

 }
 ```

-In addition to the given functions abouve there are the followinn converter functions
+In addition to the given functions above there are the followinn converter functions

 #### ```identity<T>(x: T): T```:
 Returning the input as output.
 Ususally only necessary as the default value for the convert function in ```jpv```,